 FAC Comment III.D-1: If a junior player needs a toilet/change of attire break before the start of a Match Tiebreak, should the player take it before or after the 3-minute rest period?
 The 3-minute rest period begins immediately after the end of the set.
 A junior player who needs a toilet/change of attire break should take it after this 3-minute rest period.
 A player who chooses to take a toilet/change of attire break during the 3-minute rest period waives the right to further coaching and may not receive coaching during the player's toilet/change of attire break.
-A player has reasonable time to complete a toilet/change of attire break.
-Any player who does not take a toilet/change of attire break shall remain on court or in an area near the court designated by an official and may receive coaching only during the 3-minute rest period.
+A player has reasonable time to complete a toilet/change of attire break shall remain on court or in an area near the court designated by an official and may receive coaching only during the 3-minute rest period.